 1. Negative externality

-- Air pollution: A factory burns fossil fuels to produce goods.
-The people living the nearby area and the workers of the factory suffer from the deteriorating air quality.
+Air pollution: A factory burns fossil fuels to produce goods.
+The people living in the nearby area and the workers of the factory suffer from the deteriorating air quality.

 Some examples of negative consumption externalities are:

-- Traffic congestion: The more people use roads, the heavier the traffic congestions are.
+Traffic congestion: The more people that use cars on roads, the heavier the traffic congestion becomes.

 2. Positive externality

 Positive externality is a benefit from an economic activity experienced by an unrelated third party.
 Despite the benefits of economic activities that involve positive externalities, the externality also creates market inefficiencies.
 Positive externalities can also be distinguished as production and consumption externalities.